MeqdadDev/ai-robotics-cv-iot-mini-projects/README.md

-# Mini Projects in AI Robotics, Computer Vision, IoT
+# Mini Projects in AI, Robotics, Computer Vision, IoT

 A set of mini projects in AI, Robotics, Computer Vision, NLP and IoT for training courses.